calimero-archive/docs/docs/calimero-portal/access-calimero-portal.md

 <img width="788" alt="calimero-Calimero-portal" src="https://github.com/calimero-is-near/docs/assets/39309699/6052b80c-5f67-41f7-a3c3-0769812d19e6"/>

 ## Prerequisite

-Ensure you have the following ready before you sign u prerequisites for accessing the Calimero Portal listed out:
+Ensure you have the following ready before you access the Calimero Portal :

 1. **MyNearWallet**: You should have a MyNearWallet, as it's the only compatible wallet during the beta phase.